ottoweiss/pdf-to-audiobook/README.md

-*If anyone would like to build it out—like adding more cleaning options or fixing anything—feel free to contribute and submit pull requests.*
+*If anyone would like to build it out—like adding more cleaning options or fixing anything—or clean it up a bit feel free to contribute and submit pull requests.*

 Simple way to convert PDF into a professional-grade audiobook by using GPT and OpenAI's text-to-speech.